 Most students find geometry to be more abstract and challenging than algebra.
 While the outcomes may be easily understood for someone with a good sense of spatial relationships, formulating a proof requires careful discipline not previously expected.
 With my patience and experience, I can help students learn how to lay out a valid path of logical deduction as well as apply the theorem results to solve problems.

-The Graduate Management Assessment Test (GMAT) had a major change last year.
+The Graduate Management Assessment Test (GMAT) had a major change a couple of years ago.
 For the first time, there is a section on Integrated Reasoning, designed to measure a test taker’s ability to evaluate data presented in multiple formats from multiple sources.

 The other sections (quantitative, verbal, analytical writing) are very similar to the SAT and GRE.
 I focus not only on the essential reading, quantitative, and writing skills, but also coach you on how to allocate your time during the test, how to analyze the structure of a question to gain insight into the probable answer, and how to improve your odds of guessing correctly.